maltehedderich/blog/docs/posts/sklearn_pipelines.md

 This pipeline is ready to transform our dataset using `numerical_preprocessor.fit_transform(X)`.
 However, as our dataset includes categorical features, we need a separate pipeline for those and then merge both pipelines.

 For categorical features, we also use `SimpleImputer` but with the strategy to replace missing values with the most frequent value.
 Additionally, we employ `OneHotEncoder` to convert categorical features into one-hot encoded numeric arrays.
-We configure it to produce a dense array (`sparse_output=False`) and to ignore unknown categories during transformation (`handle_unknown='ignore'), which is useful when new categories are encountered in the test set which were not present in the training set.
+We configure it to produce a dense array (`sparse_output=False`) and to ignore unknown categories during transformation (`handle_unknown='ignore'`), which is useful when new categories are encountered which were not present in the training set.

 ```python
 from sklearn.pipeline import Pipeline